-It can be tricky knowing what to do when you’re holidaying in an unfamiliar place, so we’ve put together a ‘3 days in the Peak District’ itinerary that you can follow which gives some of the possible things to do when you’re staying in the Peaks.
+It can be tricky knowing what to do when you’re holidaying in an unfamiliar place, so we’ve put together a ‘three days in the Peak District’ itinerary that you can follow which gives some of the possible things to do when you’re staying in the Peak District

 Wet weather option: Discover Castleton’s caverns.
 Choose from Peak Cavern, Speedwell Cavern and Treak Cliff Cavern and Blue John Cavern, which both contain Blue John stone.
 Learn about the history whilst exploring the caverns by boat or foot and be sure to stop at the gift shop on your way out.